Prediction Markets

 PredictIt

 PredictIt is a long-running, research-focused prediction market specializing in U.S. political events.
-Operating under an amended regulatory no-action letter from the CFTC, users can buy and sell shares on the outcomes of elections, policy decisions, and other political developments.
+Operating under an amended CFTC no-action letter, users can buy and sell shares based on election outcomes, policy decisions, and other political developments.

 The platform is popular with academics, journalists, and political enthusiasts who want to gauge public sentiment and profit from their political insights.
 Users can invest up to $850 per question, with contracts between $0.01 and $0.99.
 Fees are charged on profits and withdrawals.